DatKami/ctpktool/README.md

 To create a .CTPK file from a folder (folder most contain .xml files generated while dumping): ctpktool.exe foldername

 **Credits**
-Normmatt - For allowing me to use code from texuripper and answering questions about the format
+Normmatt - For allowing me to use code from texturipper and answering questions about the format